frontend-fun/react-hooks-typescript-tome/docs/5-complex/index.md

 > For example, a blogging app might need to track who is logged in, information on authors and posts, and perhaps some info on what screen is active.
 A good state structure might look like `{auth, posts, users, ui}`.
 A bad structure would be something like `{loginScreen, usersList, postsList}`.

+`postsList` sounds like a good Component, a View that renders the Model.
+But the actual Model itself is not the list on the screen, but the underlying abstraction of the current `posts`.

 # Patterns

 ## Array Edit Patterns